 One of the building blocks of nurturing is to be as engaging as possible by including personal remarks and viewpoints in your content, asking questions of your readers, and telling stories.
 This practice is shown to be far more memorable and effective than the mere recounting of facts.

-LinkedIn can be a very effective medium for making connections with the right kind of audience for your business.
+LinkedIn can be a very effective medium for making connections with the right kind of audience for your business in addition to pure B2B lead generation.
 But it does have its limitations.
 Since your ultimate objective is to make sales, the bottom-line value of LinkedIn is to secure the audience which you can funnel to your website to close the deal.

 Wondering how to grow your incoming leads on all your social media platforms?
 I’ll give you the game plan!
 Check out my new book, “Game Plan for Social Media Lead Generation”.
 I’ll take you through step-by-step how to harvest leads from your social media networks.
 Learn more about it here.